mohamed-moneer/pdsnd_github/README.md

+### Change city from Chicago to Paris
+Change city from Chicago to Paris in bikeshare.md file.

 ### Bikeshare data file for US bike share
 Insert US bikeshare data for three cities Chicago, New york and Washington to calculate statistics and outputs